impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

   <img src="/assets/images/screenshot-16mar2023-1108am.png" width="100%" style="border: 1px solid black; padding: 0.5em">
 </p>

 No, it's not.
 There are env vars in the `rbenv env` output which don't appear in my attempted script.
-And this is actually expected, because one of the things that the `rbenv env` script does is *set env vars directly*, for example [here](https://github.com/ianheggie/rbenv-env/blob/042e9ff/bin/rbenv-env#L13) and [here](https://github.com/ianheggie/rbenv-env/blob/042e9ff/bin/rbenv-env#L25).
+And this is actually expected, because one of the things that the `rbenv env` script does is *set env vars directly*, for example [here](https://github.com/ianheggie/rbenv-env/blob/042e9ff/bin/rbenv-env#L13){:target="_blank" rel="noopener"} and [here](https://github.com/ianheggie/rbenv-env/blob/042e9ff/bin/rbenv-env#L25){:target="_blank" rel="noopener"}.
 That explains why the `PATH` variable is different, and why `RBENV_VERSION` appears in `rbenv-env`'s output, but not in mine.

 OK, so now that we know what data and functions are available to us, what can we do with this knowledge?
 Can we, for example, alter the behavior of a gem's shim in a meaningful way?